Understanding & Caring for Dengue Fever in Children

 Good general condition with improving appetite

-When platelet count which is definitely rising and has risen above 50,000
+When the platelet count which is definitely rising and has risen above 50,000

 No other complications

-7. How are the chances being reduced of getting infected by Dengue fever?
+7. How do you reduce the chances of being infected by Dengue fever?

 Change water in vases/bowls (including pet water containers) on alternate days